Iqoqo/mockshot/README.md

 Imagine you could:

-1. Have a guarantee that your mocks are always valid
+1. Never manually write a mock again
-2. Never manually write a mock again
+2. Have a guarantee that your mocks are always valid

 Mockshot give you these superpowers, and more.

 ## Overview

+[Snapshot testing](https://jestjs.io/docs/en/snapshot-testing) may commonly be known for UI testing, but the mechanism itself can be used to test the shape of any object.
 Mockshot utilizes the artifacts of snapshot tests to generate mocks.
 The flow can be summarized:

-1. Write a [snapshot test](https://jestjs.io/docs/en/snapshot-testing) for a method.
+1. Write a Jest snapshot test for a method.
 2. Use the snapshot's output as blueprints for generating a mock.
 3. Let other methods use that mock in their tests.